-The Mojave Water Agency is a public agency that is one of twenty-nine State Water Project contracting agencies.
+The Mojave Water Agency is a public agency that is one of twenty-nine State Water Project contractor agencies.
 The Agency is governed by a seven-member board of directors (the "Board of Directors"), the members of which are elected to four-year terms from geographical divisions by the registered voters residing in each division of the Agency.
 Day-to-day management of the MWA is delegated to the General Manager who reports directly to the Board of Directors.

-Mojave Water Agency is a groundwater management and wholesale water agency that was formed by popular vote in 1960, when residents, concerned about the overdraft of the region's aquifers, agreed to become part of the State Water Project (SWP) and secure a source of supplemental water for the region.
-Section 1.5 of the Mojave Water Agency Law states that:
+Mojave Water Agency is a water management and wholesale water agency that was formed by popular vote in 1960, when residents, concerned about the overdraft of the region's aquifers, agreed to become part of the State Water Project (SWP) and secure a source of supplemental water for the region.